African Parks moved 500 elephants to a new home in Malawi. This was one of the largest and most significant elephant translocations in human history.

 350 elephants from Liwonde National Park and 150 elephants from Majete Wildlife Reserve were moved to Nkhotakota Wildlife Reserve.
 Each elephant traveled approximately 350 km from Liwonde or 600 km from Majete to get to their new home in Nkhotakota.
 Ensuring the safety of both people and wildlife is our highest priority.
 We overhauled law enforcement to ensure the park was safe for the elephants to return.
 We also constructed reliable perimeter fencing, working closely with local communities, to decrease human-wildlife conflict and ensure that where wildlife thrive, people thrive.

-HRH Prince Harry spent almost three weeks on the ground in Malawi with African Parks, where he served as part of the expert team.
+Prince Harry, the Duke of Sussex, spent almost three weeks on the ground in Malawi with African Parks, where he served as part of the expert team.

 You can make a difference and help stop poaching.
 Because 100% of funding goes towards the parks, every dollar counts.